okyntary/tp/docs/UserGuide.md

   e.g. if the command specifies `help 123`, it will be interpreted as `help`.

 </div>

+Note: ePoch has a capacity of 1,000,000,000 persons, CCAs and reminders each.

 ### Listing all persons : `list`